Liv Cheng is the second three-time receipient of the award in Pepperdine's history.

 After serving on the NCAA Regional Advisory Committee, Gibbs was selected to serve a four-year term (2003-07) as one of three coaches on the Division I NCAA Women's Golf Committee.
 She also served on the USGA/NCAA Intercollegiate Committee.

-Pepperdine's 2013 season ended just a few strokes short of qualifying for the NCAA Championships, but Grace Na earned All-American first team honors from both Golfweek and the WGCA.
-It was Na's third time being named an All-American, and the first time a Wave made the first team since 2003.
+Pepperdine's 2013 and 2014 seasons both ended just a few strokes short of qualifying for the NCAA Championships, but Grace Na earned All-American first team honors from both Golfweek and the WGCA in both years.
+She became the second four-time All-American in Pepperdine history, and the second two-time All-American first teamer.

 The 2011 squad finished with national rankings of #17 in the NGCA/Golf World poll and #20 in the Golfweek/Sagarin index, and had both Na and Danielle Kang and earn All-American honors.

 Pepperdine tied for 14th at the 2010 NCAA Championships.
 The Waves won three tournaments over the course of the season, and Kang and Lisa McCloskey were All-Americans.
 Pepperdine ranked ninth in the final Golfweek/Sagarin index.

 After a one-year absence, Gibbs returned Pepperdine to the NCAA Championships in 2009 with a lineup that featured three freshmen.
 Thanks to a late rally at the NCAA West Regional that saw Pepperdine claim the eighth and final qualifying spot, the Waves went on to a ninth-place result at the NCAA Championships.
 Pepperdine won three tournaments during the season, including an NCAA-record-setting performance at the Las Vegas Collegiate Showdown, where the Waves shot a 41-under 823.
 McCloskey earned All-American honorable mention notice.